ArduPilot/ardupilot_wiki/dev/source/docs/opendroneid.rst

 ArduPilot's tamper resistance currently consists of:

-- Using a special board ID for ODID (OpenDroneID) firmware that will reject normal attempts of loading firmware without the necessary functions and parameters required for compliance
+- Using a special board ID for ODID (OpenDroneID) firmware that will reject normal attempts of loading firmware without the necessary functions and parameters required for compliance.
+Any bootloader created with OpenDroneID capabilities also has firmware checking enabled such that it will not boot main firmware unless the board ids match.
 - Special READONLY parameters which can be set in the firmware during the compilation

 Future enhancements are planned.